Aliases for SAE1 Gene

 GeneCards Summary for SAE1 Gene

 SAE1 (SUMO1 Activating Enzyme Subunit 1) is a Protein Coding gene.
-Diseases associated with SAE1 include adult dermatomyositis and color blindness.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include protein heterodimerization activity and ligase activity.
+Diseases associated with SAE1 include adams-oliver syndrome 1 and adult dermatomyositis.
+Among its related pathways are Transport to the Golgi and subsequent modification and SUMOylation.
+GO annotations related to this gene include protein heterodimerization activity and enzyme activator activity.

 UniProtKB/Swiss-Prot for SAE1 Gene